Sacerdotal state: United Kingdom

 Since the English Reformation, English and British monarchs have held the title supreme governor of the Church of England, signifying leadership of the state church.
 The subsequent personal and legal unions with Wales, Scotland and Ireland did not extend Anglicanism's status of state church to these lands.
 Thus in the United Kingdom, the monarch is the head of state and also the leader of the state church in England and its Crown dependencies.

 Vatican City

 Vatican City's head of state and government is the pope, who is the head of the Catholic Church, with the current pope being Leo XIV (pictured).

-Vatican City operates under an episcopal system, its head of state since the eighth century is the pope of the Catholic Church.
+Vatican City operates under an episcopal system; its head of state since its creation in the twentieth century is the pope of the Catholic Church.
 The pope is one of the two Catholic religious figures that also lead a country, the other being the Bishop of Urgell of Andorra.